-- Artificial Trees: Although fake trees are oil- and sap-free, their needles can create gastrointestinal or other issues, depending on what material makes up the tree.
+- Artificial Trees: Although fake trees are oil- and sap-free, they can create gastrointestinal issues, depending on what material makes up the tree.

 - Fertilized Water: If you put your Christmas tree up the day after Thanksgiving, you will want to ensure it lasts until Christmas by adding fertilizer or preservatives to the water.
-These chemicals, mold, and bacteria can make your pet ill if she drinks from the tree stand.
+These chemicals, mold, and bacteria can make your pet ill if they drink from the tree stand.

 - Ornaments: Your pet may think your glass baubles, clay keepsakes, and ceramic ornaments are excellent toys for batting, but they can crash to the floor and shatter, cutting paws.

-- Lights: Dazzling strands of light can intrigue your cat and delight your dog, only to lead to choking hazards or electrical burns.
+- Lights: Dazzling strands of light can intrigue your cat and delight your dog, but are choking hazards and can lead to electrical burns.

 Holiday Plant Poisons

 Besides the star attraction of the Christmas season, other holiday plants can take the stage with causing toxicity in your pet.
 Avoid these four most dangerous plants when decorating for the holidays:

-- Holly: While the berries have a low toxicity rating, the holly plant can create mechanical injuries through its pointed leaves.
-Holly also contains soap-like compounds called saponins, which can cause severe stomach upset.
-The spiky leaves and saponins can lead to blood in your pet’s vomit or stool.
+- Holly: The holly plant can create mechanical injuries through its pointed leaves.
+Holly also contains soap-like compounds in the berries, called saponins, which can cause issues if consumed.
+The berries and leaves are toxic to pets and can lead to salivation, vomiting, and diarrhea.